mong8se/buffish.nvim/Readme.md

 `this/thing.txt` and `that/thing.txt`.
 The full path is still available if you switch to visual mode, or yank the line.

 It's sorted with the most recently used file at the top (which is the one you're leaving) to least recently used at the bottom.

-It automatically starts with the cursor on the 2nd line (if there is one), so you can easily switch back and forth between two buffers.
+It automatically starts with the cursor on the 2nd line (if there is one), as another way to easily switch back and forth between two buffers.

 The buffer number will be right aligned if you need it.

+#### Icons

+If you have [mini.icons](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-icons.md) installed and set up it will automatically show icons.

 ### What do I push?